-The Discovery of Comet Machholz 96P
+The Discovery of 1986e

 Following two weeks of construction, I now had a pair of large binoculars.
-Everything is enclosed in a plywood box measuring 36″ long, 22″ wide and 12″ high.
+Everything is enclosed in a plywood box measuring 36″ long, 22″ wide, and 12″ high.
 Each of the two light paths has two elliptical mirrors, one measuring 2.60″ in minor axis, and the ether measuring 1.87″.
-The light strikes the first mirror, right angles toward the center of the optical system then strikes the second mirror and exits out the eyepiece through the back.
+The light strikes the first mirror, right angles toward the center of the optical system, then strikes the second mirror and exits out the eyepiece through the back.
 The eyepieces are surplus 30 mm Plossels that I already had and give a 2.4-degree field.
-They set into plastic PVC pipes making focusing difficult.
+They are set into plastic PVC pipes making focusing difficult.
 Originally I was able to vary the distance between the eyepieces, but then I changed them to a fixed position so that the alignment remained more stable.

 The contrast is good on this instrument.
 I can see “star clouds in every constellation”.
 However, I use them for about one-third of my comet hunting.
 For most of my searching, I use my 10-inch, F/3.8 reflector telescope at 32 power.
 The field of view has been stopped down to 1.6-degree square.
 With it, I have discovered two comets.

 The binoculars and the telescope are roughly equal in picking up faint diffuse objects.
 Although the telescope is larger and gathers more light, using two eyes in the binoculars helps to acquire faint objects too.
-I can cover the skies faster with the binoculars, but it is difficult to boost magnification to check out suspicious objects.
+I can cover the skies faster with binoculars, but it is difficult to boost magnification to check out suspicious objects.
 Each instrument has its advantages and disadvantages.

-On May 12, 1986, I began comet hunting session #1471 at 1:50 AM by scanning or sweeping, the sky-high in the east.
+On May 12, 1986, I began comet hunting session #1471 at 1:50 AM by scanning or sweeping the sky-high in the east.
 While looking through the binoculars, I would slowly rotate the binoculars from right to left, looking among the pinpoint stars for small fuzzy clouds.
-Most of the time these “small clouds” turn out to be clusters of stars, galaxies or nebulae.
+Most of the time, these “small clouds” turn out to be clusters of stars, galaxies, or nebulae.
 If not, it could be a comet.
 At the end of each sweep, I swing the binoculars back to the original point, lower them one to two degrees, and then repeat the process.
 By starting high in the eastern sky and slowly working my way downward, I should reach the horizon in about two and a half hours.

 On the morning of May 12, 1986, it did not occur to me that it was exactly 50 weeks since I had found Comet 1985e, but it was.
-Instead, my mind was rolling around some ideas for “Comet Comments”, my comet column which had been published in various astronomy club newsletters each month for eight years.
+Instead, my mind was rolling around some ideas for “Comet Comments”, my comet column, which had been published in various astronomy club newsletters each month for eight years.

 Halfway through my next sweep, something near the top of the field caught my attention.
 I stopped sweeping and examined it.
 It looked like a small fuzzy object, but perhaps it was a small group of stars.

 Checking its position, I determined that it was two degrees south of the Andromeda Galaxy.
-There were no galaxies or clusters listed on the maps, now I had to check to see if it was moving.
+There were no galaxies or clusters listed on the maps, now, I had to check to see if it was moving.
 A comet should slowly move against the stars.

 I awoke my wife, sleeping in the truck, and showed her the comet.
-I then put the binoculars into the truck and we drove the 22 miles home.
-From here I phoned the Smithsonian Astrophysical Observatory in Cambridge, Mass., and reported the comet to Daniel Green.
-He had not heard of any other objects in the area and together we felt this was a “reasonable suspect for a comet.
+I then put the binoculars into the truck, and we drove the 22 miles home.
+From here, I phoned the Smithsonian Astrophysical Observatory in Cambridge, Mass., and reported the comet to Daniel Green.
+He had not heard of any other objects in the area, and together we felt this was a “reasonable suspect for a comet.
 I then went to work.

 When a comet is first discovered, the type of orbit assigned to it is a parabolic curve, meaning that it will return only in a very long time.
 My first comet turned out to have a hyperbola orbit, meaning that it would never return.
 My second comet appeared to have a parabola orbit, but it disintegrated when it got too close to the sun and was never seen again.

 This third comet turned out to have an elliptical orbit, and thus the comet 1986e will return in 5.4 years.
 This proved to be quite exciting at the Smithsonian, as periodic comets with this short an orbital period are rare.
-And of all the short-period comets known, this one comes closest to the sun 12 million miles.
+And of all the short-period comets known, this one comes closest to the sun by 12 million miles.
 At its farthest point, it goes just beyond Jupiter’s orbit.
 The path of this comet is tilted 60 degrees to the earth’s path around the sun; it enters the inner solar system from the south and exits in the north.

 During 65% of its returns, the comet is not well placed for discovery.
-But this time it was well-placed, and I feel fortunate to have found it.
+But this time, it was well-placed, and I feel fortunate to have found it.